An overview of the most well-known and popular features in Windows 11.

 Download the Media Creation Tool

-3. Download the Windows 11 ISO file Advanced users can download a Windows 11 ISO and install the OS manually.
+3. Download the Windows 11 ISO Advanced users can download a Windows 11 ISO and install the OS manually.

-Windows 11 ISO (25H2) – Home/Pro in English (US)
+Windows 11 ISO (26H1) — Home/Pro in English

-• Architecture: 64‑bit (x64) – Windows 11 is not available as 32‑bit.
+• Architecture: 64‑bit (x64) — Windows 11 is not available in 32‑bit.

 How to grab the ISO quickly